 Current User - You can use %CU% in your access string to give the "Current User" access rights.
 The Current User is the user that you are logged in as when profiling the document.
 Here is an example: %CU%|VESA

-IMPORTANT NOTE: Profile-based security will not apply to existing documents, Workspaces, or folders.
+IMPORTANT NOTE: NON-RETROACTIVITY.
+Profile-based security will not apply to existing documents, Workspaces, or folders.
 It will only affect items that are profiled after the security is set in the table.
 To update the profiles of existing documents, you may need to run a Mass Access Change.
+That is done by making mass changes to the access list of those items: any change will cause the PBS to be applied to those items too.